Process

 When linear machining is completed, the corner radius (@P44) or the chamfer (@P66) is milled.
 Corner removal continues every circumferential pass around the spigot until the correct radius is reached.

-To avoid jerky movements in the milling path and thus relieve the machine tool, it may be useful to activate polynomial smoothing during roughing.
+To avoid jerky movements in the milling path and thus relieve the machine tool, it may be useful to activate polynomial contouring during roughing.
 This also leads to an accelerated execution of the milling cycle.
 The parameterisation of polynomial smoothing should be made dependent on the selected finishing allowance in order to avoid damage to the outer contour.
 To avoid residue, the maximum infeed in XY must then be reduced.

 The milling cycle with polynomial smoothing can be called as follows: